adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 ======================================
 Text Editor
 -----------
 The architectural design of the text editor is heavily based up Firepad, which is an open-source applcation that is hosted by Firebase (Google).
-The text editor functions operates like every other text editor and the integration with the Firebase server makes it easier to implement the text editor in the application.

 Messaging System
 ----------------